GENESIS-AI-Hub/GENESIS-AI-Hub-App/front/A2A_QUICKSTART.md

 ## Benefits of A2A Integration

 1. **Unified Interface**: Users interact with agents through familiar chat UI
-2. **No Code Changes**: Add/remove agents without modifying Open WebUI code
+2. **No Code Changes**: Add/remove agents without modifying OSU Genesis AI Hub code
 3. **Multi-Agent**: Support multiple agents simultaneously
 4. **Flexible**: Agents can be local or remote
 5. **Standardized**: Uses open JSON-RPC 2.0 and A2A protocols